ucsd-cse231/sp24/src/week89/index.md

 ### Object layout

-A Forest Flame heap object has two metadata words, followed by the actual data.
+A Gardener heap object has two metadata words, followed by the actual data.

  - First, there is a GC word, used to store the mark bit and the forwarding pointer during garbage collection.
 Outside of garbage collection, the GC word